 When you meet someone at a conference, you may want to stay in touch with them after the event.
 A business card lets you provide the person with your name, job title, company, and contact information.
 This way, they can easily reach out to you in the future if they want to collaborate or follow up on something you discussed at the conference.

-Additionally, business cards can serve as a way to leave an impression on people you meet at the conference.
-They can be a professional way to introduce yourself and your company, and they can help to establish your credibility.
+Additionally, business cards can help you leave an impression on the people you meet at the conference.
+They can be a professional way to introduce yourself and your company and establish your credibility.

 2. Notebook and pen

-While the host or organisers of a conference usually provide attendees with notebook/pads and pen, it is always best to carry one yourself.
-They come in handy for taking notes during presentations and discussions.
+While the host or organizer of a conference usually provides attendees with notebooks/pads and pens, it is always best to carry one yourself.
+Notebooks and pads come in handy for taking notes during presentations and discussions.

 Carrying a notebook & pen to a conference can help you maximize your experience, stay organized, & make the most of the information and networking opportunities available.
 Pic Courtesy: Freepik

-Taking notes can also help you remember important points and details that are discussed and can also help you review the material after the conference is over.
-In addition, a notebook and pen can help jot down ideas or questions that come up during the conference or for making a list of follow-up actions you want to take.
+Taking notes can also help you remember important points and details that are discussed and review the material after the conference is over.
+In addition, a notebook and pen can help you jot down ideas or questions during the conference or list follow-up actions you want to take.

 3. Laptop

-A laptop can be a handy tool at a conference, as it can help you stay organized, connected, and productive.
-A laptop can be a convenient way to take notes during the conference, especially if you choose to type rather than write by hand.
+A laptop can be a handy tool at a conference, helping you stay organized, connected, and productive.
+It can also be a convenient way to take notes during the conference, especially if you choose to type rather than write by hand.

-Many conferences provide materials (such as presentations or handouts) that are only available electronically; a laptop can be used to access and view these materials.
-A laptop can be a valuable tool for communicating with other conference attendees, either through email or social media.
+Many conferences provide materials (such as presentations or handouts) only available electronically; a laptop can access and view these materials.
+A laptop can be a valuable tool for communicating with other conference attendees through email or social media.

 If you have any downtime during the conference, having a laptop on hand can allow you to quickly research any topics of interest, catch up on work, or check emails.
 Pic Courtesy: Freepik

 Depending on the nature of the conference, you may need to do work related to your job or studies while you are there.
-A laptop can be a convenient way to do this, especially if you need to access files or programs that are only available on your personal computer.
+A laptop can be a convenient way to do this, especially if you can access files or programs only available on your personal computer.

-If you are the one presenting at the conference, a laptop is a must-have item to carry with you as you can use it to connect it to the projector to make your presentations.
-A laptop can be used to access the internet, which can help find information related to the conference or stay in touch with people back home.
+If you are presenting at the conference, a laptop is a must-have item to carry with you.
+You can connect it to the projector to make your presentations.
+A laptop can also access the Internet, which can help you find information related to the conference or stay in touch with people back home.

 4. Phone Charger/Power Bank

-Bringing a phone charger or a power bank with you to a conference can help ensure you have enough power to stay connected and productive throughout the event.
+Bringing a phone charger or a power bank to a conference can help ensure you have enough power to stay connected and productive throughout the event.

-You may be using your phone a lot while you’re at the conference, whether it’s for taking notes, staying in touch with colleagues, clicking photos or checking your schedule.
-Doing this can drain your phone’s battery, so having a charger on hand can help ensure that you have enough power to last through the day.
+You may use your phone often while at the conference, whether for taking notes, staying in touch with colleagues, clicking photos, or checking your schedule.
+Doing this can drain your phone’s battery, so having a charger on hand can help ensure you have enough power to last through the day.

 Carrying a phone charger or power bank to a conference can help you stay connected, prepared, and productive throughout the event.
 Pic Courtesy: Freepik

-Many conferences provide charging stations or outlets for attendees to use, but these can often be crowded and difficult to access.
-Having your charger allows you to charge your phone more conveniently and at your own pace.
+Many conferences provide charging stations or outlets for attendees, but these can often be crowded and difficult to access.
+Your charger allows you to charge your phone more conveniently and at your own pace.

-In some cases, you may not have easy access to an outlet to charge your phone.
+Sometimes, you may not easily access an outlet to charge your phone.
 For example, if you’re attending an outdoor conference, you may not have access to power outlets.
 In this case, having a portable charger or power bank can be especially useful.

 5. Presentation Materials

-Having the right presentation materials can help make your conference presentation more engaging, informative, and effective.
-Presentation materials are an essential thing to carry at a conference because they help you to communicate your ideas to your audience effectively.
+The right materials can help make your conference presentation more engaging, informative, and effective.
+Presentation materials are essential to carry at a conference because they help you effectively communicate your ideas to your audience.

-Having the right presentation materials can help you deliver a successful presentation, engage your audience, and leave a lasting impression.
+The right materials can help you deliver a successful presentation, engage your audience, and leave a lasting impression.
 Pic Courtesy: Freepik

 If you are giving a presentation, be sure to bring the following materials: